 Find a pace that is comfortable for you and try to maintain this pace at all times – you should be able to hold a conversation with a friend running beside you when you are within your pace.

 If you are training for a half marathon, take time to focus on shorter distances, such as a 10k.
 It has been suggested by exercise physiologists that improvements in fitness and performance gained by running 10K carries over into longer distances

 Run in a group – it’s more motivational and means you can look out for each other.

 Keep setting new realistic goals – both short and long-term.
 Running a marathon in six months can seem daunting, but a short-term goal of running twice next week may be more achievable.
 Small steps en route to a bigger goal are the way forward!

 Can you give us some advice about what to do if you sustain an injury in the final stages of training?

-During the first 10 days of an injury your body enters what we call the ‘inflammatory stage’.
-This stage is often the most painful and needs the correct management:
+During the first three days of an injury your body enters what we call the ‘inflammatory stage’.
+This stage is often the most painful and needs the correct management, known as PEACE: